TCS books USD70m charge after US Supreme Court denies DXC appeal

-Tata Consultancy Services is set to record a USD70 million one-time exceptional provision in Q1 FY2027 following the U.S. Supreme Court's denial of its petition to review a Fifth Circuit judgment in the DXC Technology suit.
-This is in addition to the USD150 million already provisioned, with the disclosure made under SEBI's Listing Obligations and Disclosure Requirements Regulations.
+Tata Consultancy Services will record a one-time exceptional provision of USD70 million in Q1 FY2027 following the U.S. Supreme Court's denial of its petition to review a judgment in a suit filed by DXC Technology.
+The company had previously provided USD150 million for this matter.

 *this image is generated using AI for illustrative purposes only.